Skip to main content

 Considerable time and effort are expended by aerodynamicists and hydrodynamicists designing aircraft wings and ship hulls to maximize the length of laminar region of the boundary layer to minimize drag.
 When the Reynolds number is large the slightest imperfections in the shape of wing, such as a speck of dust, can trigger the transition from laminar to turbulent flow.
 The boundaries between adjacent large-scale coherent structures are sensitively identified in computer simulations by large divergence of the streamlines at any separatrix.
 A large positive, finite-time, Lyapunov exponent identifies divergence of the streamlines which occurs at a separatrix between adjacent large-scale coherent vortex structures, whereas the Lyapunov exponents are negative for converging streamlines within any coherent structure.
 Computations of turbulent flow often combine the use of finite-time Lyapunov exponents to identify coherent structures, plus Lagrangian mechanics for the equations of motion since the Lagrangian is a scalar function, it is frame independent, and it gives far better results for fluid motion than using Newtonian mechanics.
 Thus the Lagrangian approach in the continua is used extensively for calculations in aerodynamics, hydrodynamics, and studies of atmospheric phenomena such as convection, hurricanes, tornadoes, etc.

-This page titled 16.8: Viscous Fluid Dynamics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.8: Viscous Fluid Dynamics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.